-Abstract.
+Abstract

 This article describes an automatic evaluation procedure for NLP system robustness under the strain of noisy and ill-formed input.
 The procedure requires no manual work or annotated resources.
-It is language and annotation scheme independent and produces reliable estimates on the robustness of NLP systems.
-The only requirement is an estimate on the NLP system accuracy.
+It is language and annotation scheme independent and produces reliable estimates on the robustness and accuracy of NLP systems.
 The procedure was applied to five parsers and one part-of-speech tagger on Swedish text.
 To establish the reliability of the procedure, a comparative evaluation involving annotated resources was carried out on the tagger and three of the parsers.